abdallahsawan/sawan-core/README.md

 # sawan-core
-1- run  "composer required sawan-core"
+1- run  "composer require sawan-core"

 2- add Sawan\Core\SawanCoreServiceProvider::class to providers array in config\app.php like this